jlapeyre/Symata.jl/README.md

 ##### Permutations

-Permutations(expr) give a list of all permuations of elements in expr.
+Permutations(expr) give a list of all permutations of elements in expr.

 ##### Pi

 Pi is the trigonometric constant π.

+##### Position

+Position(expr,x) returns a list of part specifications of positions in expr at which x occurs.
+Only literal values for x are supported, not patterns

+##### Precision

+Precision(x) gets the precision of a floating point number x, as defined by the effective number of bits in the mantissa.

+##### Primes

+Primes(n) returns a collection of the prime numbers <= "n"